dishajain2005/IITB-Sports-Certificate-Generation/README.md

 - Ensure template files exist:
   - `templates/certificate_base.png`
   - `templates/GreatVibes-Regular.ttf`
+- For CLI: Run `python generate.py` and check error messages
+- For API: Check server console for error messages

 ### No output folder

 - The `output/` folder is created automatically when you generate certificates
+- **Using CLI:** Run `python generate.py` and check the console for progress
-- If it doesn't exist or is empty, ensure you called the `/generate` endpoint
+- **Using API:** Ensure you called the `POST /generate` endpoint